The Catacombs The Merchandise Guide

 Packets

-Italy/Germany/France/Portugal/Greece/Canada.
 Albums each 100 lira (in Italy).

 The Italian company Panini began publishing football stickers in 1961 (an equivalent would be the sports cards of US company Donruss, which Panini would later acquire).
 For the 1970 World Cup, Panini expanded outside Italy, and by 1971 the stickers were self-adhesive, with a peel-off back.
-Panini gradually expanded outside football, including Star Wars and other licensed properties.
+Panini gradually expanded outside football, including Star Wars and other licensed properties; they had previously produced a UFO set in 1973.
 In the 1970s, they did not operate in the USA (which lacked a strong following for football) and only began in the UK in 1978, after Space: 1999 had finished.
-Stickers are sold in packs of 7, and like most trading cards, collectors would swap stickers to complete their albums.

-Point of sale box
+Italian Point of sale box Year 1 pack

 Many of the photos used in the first series stickers were reprinted in AMZ's "Diario Scolastico".